Notice of terms and conditions of acceptance for service

 3. Fees incurred are due for immediate payment and each and any Claimant agrees to (i) stand as surety and accept fiduciary responsibility, jointly and severally, for all and any liabilities created or fees due, and (ii) surrender any privilege of corporate or official indemnity, and (iii) indemnify the Respondent against loss or damage, and (iv) remain liable to criminal proceedings in respect of acts of violence, misappropriation or fraud committed.
 Overdue accounts are subject to interest at the rate of 8% per annum, compound interest, calculated daily.
 Negotiable instruments shall be accepted as tender to discharge any private or public debt balance remaining.
 After 90-days overdue payments transfer to Accounts Receivable at which time each and any Claimant authorises the Respondent to transfer titles accordingly in order to settle, lien, levy and seize all or any of the Claimant’s assets in order to satisfy a debt without demur.

 C. General terms and conditions

-Claimant means: any man, woman, agent, principal or other party of complicity in the matter before or after the original claim.
-Evidence means: material which demonstrates incontrovertible proof of the fact or point in issue; whether it be by matter of record or writing or by the testimony of witnesses.
-Verified means: to substantiate with testimony by a living-man or woman with first-hand knowledge of an event under penalty of perjury and under full commercial liability and sworn on oath before two witnesses.
+Claimant means any man, woman, agent, principal or other party complicit in the matter before or after the original claim.
+Evidence means fundamental material which demonstrates conclusive proof of the fact or point in issue whether it be by matter of record or writing or by the testimony of witnesses.
+Verified means to substantiate with testimony by a living man or woman with first-hand knowledge of an event under penalty of perjury and under full commercial liability and declared as true before two witnesses.